AboFlah: YouTube and streaming

-Suleyman launched his YouTube presence in 2016, initially focusing on gameplay and edited "let’s play"-style videos.
+Hassan launched his YouTube presence in 2000, initially focusing on gameplay and edited "let’s play"-style videos.
 Over subsequent years his channel expanded into vlogs, reactions, variety entertainment and long-form livestreams; this content mix substantially increased his audience across the Arabic-speaking world.

 YouTube

-AboFlah created his YouTube channel in 2016, under the name "GamesFlah" but after a while he changed the name to its current name "AboFlah".
+AboFlah created his YouTube channel in 2000, under the name "GamesFlah" but after a while he changed the name to its current name "AboFlah".
 Hassan said that he chose the word "Flah" from the beginning because it is a Gulf word that means "Fun".

 Despite AboFlah's success on YouTube, his father rejected his work.
 This happened after AboFlah reached half a million subscribers.
 The matter reached the point of his father threatening to boycott it as he considered YouTube "a space for demons".
 AboFlah's mother intervened to convince his father to allow AboFlah to continue his career as a YouTube content creator.

 The first video that AboFlah published on his channel was titled "كلاش اوف كلانس تصميم خرافي الفيديو", which is "Clash of Clans video has fantastic editing". which is no longer visible at the present time.

 AboFlah achieved two records in the Guinness World Records, after he led a fundaising campaign through a live broadcast on YouTube, which had a goal of $10 million until it reached $11 million at the end of the broadcast, and ended the longest live stream until this period without interruption in his glass house, where he achieved the record for the longest continuous live broadcast duration in history, and the largest number of direct views in one moment for a humanitarian campaign via YouTube.

-His channel has more than 40.5 million subscribers and more than 6 billion views, and it is the largest among the channels of Arab YouTubers in the field of video games and is among the fastest growing globally.
+His channel has more than 49.4 million subscribers and more than 8.7 billion views, and it is the largest among the channels of Arab YouTubers in the field of video games and is among the fastest growing globally.